callumevans/mumbo/README.md

 await mumboServer.Start(1234)
 ```

-Or let Mumbo use any free port
+Or let Mumbo use any free port.

 ```typescript
 import { CreateServer } from "mumbo";